-Understanding Where Shoulder Injuries Can Occur
+Understanding Different Types of Shoulder Injuries and Where They Can Occur

 The shoulder is a ball-and-socket joint made up of the humerus (upper arm bone), scapula (shoulder blade), and clavicle (collarbone).
 A fibrous tissue called the labrum is a ring of cartilage that surrounds the head of the humerus to help it fit in the socket of the joint and stabilize it, as well as serving as an attachment point for the various ligaments of the shoulder, including one of the tendons from the bicep muscle.